We Are Here Video Project

 You can also Email Us and be sure to mention the We Are Here video project.

-Once you have completed the user agreement, we will give you access to the UNH Canvas portal where you can view the videos online and download the Discussion Guides.
+Once you have completed the user agreement, you will receive an email with a link to an unlisted webpage where you can view the videos online and download the discussion guides and other supplemental resources.